 The Family Educational Rights and Privacy Act of 1974 (FERPA), also known as the "Buckley Amendment," is a federal law that gives protection to student educational records and provides students with certain rights.
-[See http://registrar.gmu.edu/privacy].
+[See Privacy].

 Additional Course Resources

 The Khan Academy website provides additional videos covering many of the topics we will discuss in the course.
 The free website is available at www.khanacademy.org.
 Although the site asks you to log in, an account is not required to use this resource, simply click on the <Courses> link at the top of the page.